 A celebration of life will be held at his home at 11:30 on Friday, September 13th.
 In lieu of flowers, if you wish please make a donation to the Land Trust of Napa County or The Sonoma County Land Trust for the McCormick Ranch.

-To send flowers to Jerre's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jerre J. Sears, please visit our floral store.